dave-ellis/MarkdownCodeRunner/README.md

 ## Installation

-The plugin is tested on Windows and Linux but should also work on macOS.
+The plugin has been tested on Windows.
-To install it from https://packagecontrol.io/ do the following:

-1. Open the command palette and find "Package Control: Install Package"
-2. Search for CodeRunner and install.

 To install from GitHub do the following: